Holden (automobile): WB

 With the release of the WB range, the sedan and station wagon bodystyles were dropped, leaving only the ute, panelvan and cab chassis body styles, the WB also introduced the Blue motor, bringing an end to the Red's 17 year run.
-After the WB ended production, production of the Holden came to an end after 36 years, with Holden moving their focus to their smaller Commodore model.
+After the WB ended production, production of the Holden came to an end after 36 years, with Holden moving their focus to its smaller Commodore model.